 Types of soft coral

-Coral Trees (family-Nephtheidae)
+1. Coral Trees (family-Nephtheidae)

 More so, the thick ‘big stem’ sticks to the solid surface on one side, there are many small branches on the other side which is why it is called Tree Coral.

 2. Organ Pipe Coral

 “pipe organ coral” by wlchui is licensed under CC BY-NC-SA 2.0